gladykov/chain.train/README.md

 ## About connectors

 Connectors have all read and write operations implemented, but you should not be tempted to reuse write functionality to drive your ETLs - they are nowhere efficient for big data operations.
 Just good enough to write small number of rows.
-Where tested with MySQL, MariaDB, Spark 2.x and Snowflake with Python 3.9
+Where tested with MySQL, MariaDB, Spark 3.x and Snowflake with Python 3.9, and Spark 2.x and Python 3.6

 Q: Why you return custom objects instead of Pandas?
 A: Good point.
 I thought about it too late.
 Something to improve in the future.